truc0/simple-noteapp/README.md

 ```

 - The `chdir` option can be the directory of the source code
-- The `home` directory **must contains** your python executable file, you can delete this line if you are using the global one instead of a virutal environment
+- The `home` directory **must contain your python executable file, you can delete this line if you are using the global one instead of a virtual environment
-- The `processes` option is the number of process allowed
+- The `processes` option is the number of processes allowed
 - The `socket` option is a combination of `IP` and `port`.
 You can use `http` option instead if you want uWSGI directly serve content by `HTTP`

 ### Start the app

-Using the following command to start the app:
+Use the following command to start the app:

 ```bash
 uwsgi --ini uwsgi.ini
 ```

-More info about deploying app with `uWSGI` can be found in [uWSGI docs](https://uwsgi-docs.readthedocs.io/en/latest/).
+More info about deploying the app with `uWSGI` can be found in [uWSGI docs](https://uwsgi-docs.readthedocs.io/en/latest/).

 #### Ubuntu & Debian Users Guide